All Hands and Hearts: 2011

 Relief efforts in Haiti continued in 2011, with the organization, now known as All Hands Volunteers (AHV), expanding to address the evolving needs of residents.
 One aspect of this involved the creation of a Biosand Filter Program to distribute water filters that kill pathogens and prevent the spread of waterborne diseases to Leogane and surrounding rural communities.
 Another was the creation of a Livelihoods program, which educated residents in business skills in order to increase their standard of living.
 They also collaborated with other relief agencies on the Vini Jwe project, which constructed a soccer field for the community Leogane, commemorating its completion with a tournament involving international aid organizations, Haitian league teams and members of the local community.

-On March 11, 2011 a magnitude 9.1 earthquake struck off of the coast of Tohoku, Japan, triggering a devastating tsunami which struck the region.
+On March 11, 2011, a magnitude 9.1 earthquake struck off of the coast of Tohoku, Japan, triggering a devastating tsunami which struck the region.
 In response, The organization launched Project Tohoku, setting up operations in Rikuzentakata city and Ofunato city, Iwate Prefecture, where approximately 7,200 homes were badly damaged by the earthquake and tsunami.
 There, they worked with hundreds of volunteers to clear debris from homes, canals, and public areas and repaired houses.

 All Hands also established relief efforts in the U.S., following tornadoes that struck in Alabama, Massachusetts and Missouri.
 A "Good Friday" EF-4 tornado struck St. Louis on Friday, April 22.
 AHV's debris clearance team spent four weeks, beginning in May, clearing trees from buildings.
 A longer-term effort began in May to help relocate families and to de-construct houses that had to be gutted prior to being rebuilt.

 Dozens of tornados struck Alabama on April 27 in a super outbreak which killed over 200 people.
 AHV responded to requests by the State and the Alabama branch of VOAD to provide inter-agency coordination services in support of the ongoing recovery efforts.
 Coordination of needs was enhanced by a strong 2-1-1 system.
 Direct volunteer efforts included tree removal, debris removal, and de-construction.
 AHV efforts concluded in mid-July.

-While the Alabama recovery was underway, Western Massachusetts was hit by multiple tornados on June 1.
+While the Alabama recovery was underway, Western Massachusetts was hit by multiple tornadoes on June 1.
 The Massachusetts Emergency Management Agency (MEMA) asked AHV to provide coordination services for volunteer agencies in the state.
 At the same time AHV partnered with United Way and using the 2-1-1 system provided field operations support throughout much of Western Massachusetts to match unaffiliated volunteers with agencies to assist in debris clean-up and roof and home repair.

-AHV provided flood relief in Minot, ND, where the June flooding of the Souris River forced 10,000 residents to flee and damaged more than 4,100 properties.
+AHV provided flood relief in Minot, North Dakota, where the June flooding of the Souris River forced 10,000 residents to flee and damaged more than 4,100 properties.

 They were also in the Catskills following Hurricane Irene, cleaning up damaged buildings and clearing debris.